 The key goal of impasto was to create a level of depth through the different layers.
 Palette knives come in different shapes and sizes so you can create small details as well as larger spaces of color.
 Yes there are some artists out there who work exclusively in knives.

 Painting with a drip effect is a really fun approach.
 Splatter painting a la Jackson Pollock is making a comeback.
 It’s very simplistic, yet you can create effects that are stunning and classy too, that will complement most decor if you combine the right colors together.
 You can also employ drip effects on standalone objects too.

+Things like flower pots, vases, fruit jars, etc., all are good possible objects you could employ this on.
 Some of the most ordinary objects make great painting tools.
 You might surprise yourself by what you can find.

 Spray or squirt bottles